ThomasApplewhite/LexGame/Documentation/DevelopmentRetrospective.md

 - Figure out some way to do code-enforced mass signal connection with editor-connected signals.
 Maybe use groups?
 Is that a thing?
 - Do not rely on UI for flat gameplay elements.
 If you need actual screen-space UI stuff, that's one thing.
 But Godot's UI system doesn't provide enough flexibility to support 100% of gameplay.
 It's there for visual ease, not gameplay ease.
 	- Maybe.
 Idk it just frustrates me sometimes for reasons I don't fully understand.
+- Figure out when exactly to use inheritance in Godot.
+Obviously Script inheritance is a thing, but node inheritance is not?
+I'm not sure.
+What's the best way to make a base scene/node/script/whatever to control the properties of a derived scene/node/script/whatever?